if777-1/pylambdalib/README.md

 Basic library for Lambda Solution Python operations.

 Instalation:
-  On the pylambdalib root directory use "pip install ."
+  1. Copy the clone https url
+  2. run this command on the console: pip install git+<url>
 To use:
   simply use the module "elements" within the package.